 One of GRAM’s current exhibitions is GRAM Selects ArtPrize 2013: Encore.
 This exhibition includes selected ArtPrize works from this last ArtPrize.
 This exhibition features 15 works of art drawn from nine different ArtPrize venues.
 Click here to learn more about this exhibition.

 Is GRAM accessible to people with special needs?

 Yes, GRAM is committed to connecting visitors with all abilities to the world of art through a wide variety of accessible services.
 To learn more click here.

 GRAM is centrally located in downtown Grand Rapids.
 Our address is 101 Monroe Center, Grand Rapids, MI 49503.
 We are adjacent to Rosa Parks Circle and Maya Lin’s Ecliptic.
 Please click here to see driving directions, recommended parking and a map of GRAM’s location.

 Is there a Museum store?

 Yes!
 The Museum Store at GRAM is filled with one-of-a-kind items that make perfect souvenirs and gifts for any occasion.
 Open during normal business hours, The Museum Store at GRAM is easily accessible off of Monroe Center.

 What are reciprocal memberships and how can I get one?

 Reciprocal memberships are a category of membership that applies to more than one museum.
 This normally includes free admission and a discount in the Museum Store, and may include other benefits as well.
-GRAM is a North American Reciprocal Museum, offering privileges at numerous institutions with all of our memberships of over $100 in value.
-Members from one of the NARM institutions, who present a current membership card validated with a gold North American Reciprocal sticker, are entitled to free/member admission and Museum Store Discount during regular museum hours.
+GRAM is a North American Reciprocal Museum (NARM), offering privileges at numerous institutions with all of our memberships of over $100 in value.
+Members from one of the NARM institutions, who present a current membership card validated with a gold North American Reciprocal sticker, are entitled to free general admission and Museum Store Discount during regular museum hours.